3 Definitive Reasons Why You Need a Bow Scale

 Prevent Injuries

 The worst thing that can happen is getting injured during your favorite sport.
-It takes considerable force to pull back the strings of a bow.
-This makes it possible to encounter some injuries when the draw weight is more than your physical capability.
+Pulling back the strings of a bow requires considerable force, which makes it possible to encounter some injuries when the draw weight is more than your physical capability.

-Keep in mind that you will do a long bow drawing as you go about your archery practice.
-If, for example, your physical stamina can only draw 40 pounds, drawing a heavier weight of 45 pounds over a long period can cause injury.
-It can put a lot of pressure on your arms which can lead to muscle fatigue or other serious injuries in the long term.
+Remember that you will do a long bow drawing as you go about your archery practice.
+If, for example, your physical stamina can only draw 40 pounds, a heavier weight of 45 pounds over a long period can cause injury.
+It can put a lot of pressure on your arms, which can lead to muscle fatigue or other severe injuries in the long term.

 -